moyuanchen/collusion/README.md

 # collusion
-RF agents learn how to manipulate the market
+RL agents learn how to manipulate the market